Adversarial Bug Reports as a Security Risk in Language Model-Based Automated Program Repair: Adversarial Attack Strategies (RQ1)

-\textbf{Naive APR.} We prompt an LLM to generate a natural-sounding issue that causes the APR to perform a non-related synthesis task.
-As a toy example, the patch simply commits a new file containing the digits of $\pi$ written in English to the source code repository---demonstrating control over the output even when the issue appears benign.
+\begin{itemize}[leftmargin=*] \item \textbf{Naive APR.} We prompt an LLM to generate a natural-sounding issue that causes the APR to perform a non-related synthesis task.
+As a toy example, the issue forces a new file containing the digits of $\pi$ written in English to the project---demonstrating control over the output even when the issue appears benign.

+\item \textbf{Deceptive Noise Reports.} We reuse the injection pipeline to generate realistic but non-impactful bug reports that consume APR compute and reviewer attention without triggering useful behavior, effectively acting as a targeted denial-of-service attack. \end{itemize}